fiadliel/prometheus_client_scala/doc/Guide.md

 import fs2._
 ```

-Then the method `timeEffect` can be used to capture the duration of the task (in seconds):
+Then the method `timeSuccess` can be used to capture the duration of the task (in seconds):

 ```scala
 scala> implicit val histogramBuckets = HistogramBuckets(0.02, 0.05, 0.1, 0.2, 0.5, 1.0)